diasutsman/cloud-gallery/docs/privacy-policy.md

 ### Children's Privacy

-Cloud Gallery is not directed at children under 13, and we do not knowingly collect information from children under this age.
+Lock & Key is not directed at children under 13, and we do not knowingly collect information from children under this age.

 ### Changes to this Policy